Skip to main content

 Frequently Asked Questions

-COMMERCIAL SAVINGS BANK has a Bank Health Score of B (76/100).
+Commercial Savings Bank has a Bank Health Score of B (76/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 11.18%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-COMMERCIAL SAVINGS BANK holds $298M in total assets and $252M in total deposits.
-It is located in CARROLL, IOWA (FDIC Certificate #231).
+Commercial Savings Bank holds $298M in total assets and $252M in total deposits.
+It is headquartered in Carroll, Iowa (FDIC Certificate #231).

-COMMERCIAL SAVINGS BANK has a Tier 1 capital ratio of 11.18%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.38%, and the return on assets is 0.85%.
+Commercial Savings Bank has a Tier 1 capital ratio of 11.18%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.38%, and the return on assets is 0.85%.

 Yes.
-COMMERCIAL SAVINGS BANK is FDIC-insured (Certificate #231).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Commercial Savings Bank is FDIC-insured (Certificate #231).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: